AstroTech Summer School FAQ

 Q: What are the overall goals of AstroTech?

-A: AstroTech is designed to help students and early-career individuals a from a broad range of backgrounds gain skills, knowledge, and mindset to advance in the field of instrumentation.
+A: AstroTech is designed to help students and early-career individuals from a broad range of backgrounds gain skills, knowledge, and mindset to advance in the field of instrumentation.
 In particular, AstroTech aims to establish an inclusive and equitable community that supports the advancement of people from groups currently underrepresented in the field of instrumentation.

 Q: Why is ISEE running the summer school?